MoldyMacaroniX/moldygd.com/_src/posts/vidcon.md

 I am going to **VidCon Anaheim** this year!

-VidCon Anaheim is a yearly convention for digital media creators and fans to convene in real life.
+VidCon Anaheim is a yearly convention for digital media creators and fans to convene in real life over June 26-29.
 Considering I'm a YouTuber, I decided to go.
 And I'm not going alone!

 I will be going with fellow Geometry Dash YouTubers Tride, Sdslayer, and Vortrox.
 I've also heard that there are other Geometry Dash YouTubers who plan to show up!